Sensative/vsm-application-documentation/4084549093-MeshComfortTimeCount.vso.md

 The number of percent change required for an update over LoRaWan of humidity and/or averageHumidity.

-### Input roamNetworkCount (unconfirmed)
+### Input interval_minutes (unconfirmed)

 > - Size: 1 bytes
 > - Translation factor: 1
+> - Request current value: Send a5 (hex) on lora port 2
+> - Update value to 1: Send a5 00 00 00 01 (hex) on lora port 2
+> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
+How often the minute counter is updated
+> - Unit: Minutes
+> - Default: 10
+> - Min: 2

+### Input meshEnableExtension (unconfirmed)

+> - Size: 1 bytes
+> - Translation factor: 1
+> - Request current value: Send a1 (hex) on lora port 2
+> - Update value to 1: Send a1 00 00 00 01 (hex) on lora port 2
+> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*

+Enable this node as extender
+> UI: Enable Mesh Extension
+> Unit: boolean
+> Min: 0
+> Max: 1
+> Default: 1

+### Input meshSyncInterval_h (unconfirmed)

+> - Size: 1 bytes
+> - Translation factor: 1
 > - Request current value: Send a0 (hex) on lora port 2
 > - Update value to 1: Send a0 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*

+Synchronization interval

+Synchronization is a relatively expensive operation, so we avoid doing this frequently should the unit fall outside the mesh.

-> - UI: Roaming Network Count
+> UI: Mesh Sync Interval
-> - Unit: Integer
+> Unit: h
-> - Min: 1
+> Min: 1
-> - Max: 15
+> Max: 127
-> - Default: 1
+> Default: 12

-The number of LoRaWan network identities this device shall have.
-In case the device needs to rejoin, it will iteratively attempt join in priority order from 0 to this value.

-> The device replaces the last digit of the network key with hexadecimal value 0-F when joining.
-> Setting this to more than 1 incurs extra time and power consumption when joining.

 ### Input tempAlarmHighLevel (unconfirmed)

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send a4 (hex) on lora port 2
+> - Request current value: Send a8 (hex) on lora port 2
-> - Update value to 1: Send a4 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send a8 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
 > - UI: Temperature High Alarm Level
 > - Unit: C